raadshaikh/complex-plotting/readme_complex.txt

-Hi.
-Here are two small tools for visualizing complex functions, f:C->C. I made them to understand stuff like branch cuts and branch points better.
+These are two small tools for visualizing complex functions, f:C->C. I made them to understand stuff like branch cuts and branch points better.

 DomainColoring.py (Command line):
 The output of a complex function at any point in the complex plane is represented by a colour.